dvinubius/tiny-multisig/README.md

 Improvements possible via Subgraph or Moralis for "backend" support.

 Even with this minimal setup the app can get quite intensive on RPC requests.

+These issues can be mitigated out-of-the box by using the [eth-hooks v4](https://github.com/scaffold-eth/eth-hooks), which can be used with the [scaffold-eth typescript](https://github.com/scaffold-eth/scaffold-eth-typescript).
+Make sure you take v4.
+It allows for optimized data retrieval (less rpc calls), both by caching values and by explicit setup of polling intervals etc.

 ### Use